Caleydo/caleydo.github.io/_publications/2018_vast_knowledge-pearls.md

 # Specify new BibTeX fields by adding a new key and value inside "bib:"
 bibentry: article
 bib:
-  journal: IEEE Transactions on Visualization and Computer Graphics (VAST '18)
+  journal: IEEE Transactions on Visualization and Computer Graphics (VAST '18), to appear
   booktitle:
   editor:
   doi: 10.1109/TVCG.2017.2745298
   publisher:
   address:
   url:
-  volume: 25
+  volume:
-  number: 1
+  number:
   pages:
   month: